-My favorite business rule-of-thumb was the answer: the 80 / 20 rule.
 Eighty percent of the value of most business processes is derived from twenty percent of the effort.
 When it comes to marketing planning, most of the value comes from a few key areas.
-And when it comes to the Marketing Plan (the actionable document that is created through the planning process), I know from years of watching companies implement their marketing plans (or not implement them), that a good marketing plan doesn’t have to be complex.
+And when it comes to the Marketing Plan (the actionable document that is created through the planning process), a good marketing plan doesn’t have to be complex.
 In fact, the less complex, the more likely it is to be implemented.

-So I took a major axe to my marketing planning process, and my framework for strategic marketing plans.
-I identified the 5 essential areas that good marketing plans have.
-This is the process and framework that my company Mezzanine now uses when we work with B2B companies.
+Here are the 5 essential areas that good marketing plans have.
+This is the process and framework that Mezzanine uses when we work with our B2B clients.
 If you want to put together a strategic marketing plan that is likely to deliver solid results, here are five things to cover, and forget everything else:

 When I say this word to mid-market business leaders, they often grimace.
 Eye rolling may even be involved.
 “How long is that going to take?” is usually their response.
 But strategy doesn’t have to be complicated or take forever.
 Stick to a few practical questions to clarify and confirm your company’s strategy: